davidcromianski-dev/ant-di/README.md

 ## Features

 - **Simple and lightweight** - Easy to use dependency injection container
-- **Auto-wiring** - Automatic dependency resolution for TypeScript classes
+- **Auto-wiring** - Manual dependency resolution for TypeScript classes (automatic depends on `reflect-metadata`, that is currently not supported and experimental)
 - **Internationalization** - Multi-language error messages (EN, PT-BR, ES)
 - **Factory support** - Create new instances on each request
 - **Protected callables** - Store functions without executing them